yoitsrell/bs-paint/README.md

 2. The brush.
 3. The canvas.

-We'll be checking the state of those three things as the user interacts with them.
-Pay attention to the logical flow of the app, and if you need to see Colin's version for logical flow reference, it's at [bs-paint.surge.sh](https://bs-paint.surge.sh).
+We'll be checking what *classes* are present on those items in order to know what to do when the user clicks something.
+Did they click a color on the palette?
+The brush should get that color.
+Did they click the canvas?
+That canvas square should get the brush's color.
+Pay careful attention to the logical flow of the app, and if you need to see the solution version for logical flow reference, it's at [bs-paint.surge.sh](http://bs-paint-solution.surge.sh/).

 Did you notice how all three sections listed above have `.color-${n}` classes on them or their elements?
-That brings us to the CSS, which has, those classes, but no actual colors for them.
-Put some code in there to give each color a background-color, but keep the same name.
+That brings us to the CSS, which has those classes, but no actual color assigned to them.
+Put some code in there to give `color-1` and `color-2` and so on each a background-color... but keep the same class names.
 That way we can change what `color-3` is any time we want, without having to change the name throughout the code from `purple` to `mauve`.
 Additionally, this drives home that we're not changing CSS directly... just classes!

-Once you've got those colors defined, we're on to the real meat of it: the JavaScript.
+Once you've got those colors defined, we're on to laying things out.

+### Now For Layout

+Our page is supposed to look like the page linked to above.
+It certainly does not!

+There are two main layout challenges for this assignment:

+1. Center everything along the vertical axis.
+Sounds like a Flexbox problem!
+2. Put the *100* divs in `.canvas` in a 10x10 grid.
+Sounds like a problem for... well, Grid, obviously!

+**Layout is a large part of this assignment**, which is why we've been working on it so hard.
+But feel free to switch back and forth between that and the JavaScript below.

 ### BS Paint's JavaScript

-There is none!

-It will be your job to connect all the pieces logically, with event listeners and DOM manipulation galore.
+It will be JavaScript's job to connect all the pieces logically, with event listeners and DOM manipulation galore. **We'll be using class tools to change the CSS here exclusively.** Do *not* use any `style` attirbutes!

 Here are some (possibly new to you!) tools you can use: